dojo/docs/dojox/grid.rst

   Used when cellType is ``dojox.grid.cells.Select`` to name the allowable options editable
-  A boolean value that declares whether or not the cell is editable formatter
+  A boolean value that declares whether or not the cell is editable ``New in 1.4`` draggable
+  A boolean value that you can set to false if you want a cell not to be draggable but others to be draggable formatter
   A JavaScript function that is called which returns the value to be shown in the cell.
 The value from the data store is passed as a parameter to the function.
 The returned value that is inserted into the page can be any legal HTML.
 It should *not* be a dijit Widget as that is not parsed. get